rdking/CopperWireMod/README.md

 The Copper Power Meter and Source have the ability to emit/display the signal in copper step units as well as redstone value units.
 The default is Redstone units.
 To display the signal in copper step units, put a switch on the side of the block and turn it on.

-## Memory Requirements
-Minimum Recommendation: 6GB JVM Heap

-Why so much?
-Well....
-Copper Wire has 165888 possible states.
-Since the game engine pre-calculates a model for every state....
-For comparison, Redstone dust has only 1296 states.
-While I could have simplified this by breaking the component into various fixed pieces, that would have resulted in 104 different wire types, each of which would have 1024 states for a total of 106496 possible states.
-Sure, I could have gone that route, but I didn't think the inconvenience of having to hunt through 104 different wire types was worth the memory savings, never mind how much more code that would have required.